 We have brought cases against employers and other retail business who have collected individual’s biometric data without properly safeguarding it.
 Some of our cases include businesses failing to comply with BIPA regarding employee thumb scans used for timekeeping purposes and/or companies alleging violations related to their facial recognition payment system.

-We represents employees and consumers in complaints filed against:
+We represent employees and consumers in complaints filed against:

 - Abra Auto Body & Glass